Rich Dudes│How Warren Buffett’s Net Worth Went From $10K to $114B

 Buffett worked from 1951 to 1954 at Buffett-Falk & Co. as an investment salesman; from 1954 to 1956 at Graham-Newman Corp. as a securities analyst; from 1956 to 1969 at Buffett Partnership, Ltd. as a general partner; and from 1970 as chairman and CEO of Berkshire Hathaway Inc.

 In 1952, Buffett married Susan Thompson at Dundee Presbyterian Church.
-The next year, he accepted a job at Benjamin Graham's partnership.
+The next year, he accepted a job at Benjamin Graham’s partnership.
 Graham profoundly influenced Buffett, who described him as “the second most important man in my life after my father.”
+Graham taught Buffett the concept of “value investing”, which involves finding undervalued companies and holding onto them for the long term.

 In 1956, Buffett established his own firm, Buffett Partnership, Ltd., with seven limited partners, including his sister Doris.
-By 1962, the partnership's net worth had reached $7.2 million.
-In 1969, Buffett dissolved the partnership and gained control of Berkshire Hathaway Inc., a textile business.
+By 1962, the partnership’s net worth had reached $7.2 million.
+In 1969, Buffett dissolved the partnership and gained control of Berkshire Hathaway, a textile business.
 Under his guidance, Berkshire Hathaway evolved into a conglomerate.

 Buffett is known for his wit, wisdom, folksy charm, and philanthropic efforts.
 His investment prowess and philanthropic efforts have made him a revered figure, sought after by many for his insights and wisdom.